Amangtt/medical-business-data-scraped-from-telegram-channels/README.md

 - `.github/workflows/`: Contains configurations for GitHub Actions, enabling continuous integration and automated testing.
 - `.vscode/`: Configuration files for the Visual Studio Code editor, optimizing the development environment.
-- `app`: Contains the implementation of the machine learning model API, allowing interaction with the model through RESTful endpoints.
+- `api`: Contains the implementation of the machine learning model API, allowing interaction with the model through RESTful endpoints.
 - `notebooks/`: Jupyter notebooks used for tasks such as data exploration, feature engineering, and preliminary modeling.
 - `scripts/`: Python scripts for data preprocessing, feature extraction, and the implementation of the credit scoring model.
 - `tests/`: Unit tests to ensure the correctness and robustness of the implemented model and data processing logic.